bitnami/charts/bitnami/postgresql/README.md

 ### postgresql.conf / pg_hba.conf files as configMap

-This helm chart also supports to customize the whole configuration file.

-Add your custom file to "files/postgresql.conf" in your working directory.
-This file will be mounted as configMap to the containers and it will be used for configuring the PostgreSQL server.

-Alternatively, you can add additional PostgreSQL configuration parameters using the `postgresqlExtendedConf` parameter as a dict, using camelCase, e.g. {"sharedBuffers": "500MB"}.
-Alternatively, to replace the entire default configuration use `postgresqlConfiguration`.
+This helm chart also supports to customize the PostgreSQL configuration file.
+You can add additional PostgreSQL configuration parameters using the `primary.extendedConfiguration` parameter as a string.
+Alternatively, to replace the entire default configuration use `primary.configuration`.

+You can also add a custom pg_hba.conf using the `primary.pgHbaConfiguration` parameter.

 In addition to these options, you can also set an external ConfigMap with all the configuration files.
-This is done by setting the `configurationConfigMap` parameter.
+This is done by setting the `primary.existingConfigmap` parameter.
 Note that this will override the two previous options.

-### Allow settings to be loaded from files other than the default `postgresql.conf`

-If you don't want to provide the whole PostgreSQL configuration file and only specify certain parameters, you can add your extended `.conf` files to "files/conf.d/" in your working directory.
-Those files will be mounted as configMap to the containers adding/overwriting the default configuration using the `include_dir` directive that allows settings to be loaded from files other than the default `postgresql.conf`.

-Alternatively, you can also set an external ConfigMap with all the extra configuration files.
-This is done by setting the `extendedConfConfigMap` parameter.
-Note that this will override the previous option.

 ### Initialize a fresh instance

 The [Bitnami PostgreSQL](https://github.com/bitnami/bitnami-docker-postgresql) image allows you to use your custom scripts to initialize a fresh instance.
-In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.

-Alternatively, you can specify custom scripts using the `initdbScripts` parameter as dict.
+In order to execute the scripts, you can specify custom scripts using the `primary.initdb.scripts` parameter as a string.

-In addition to these options, you can also set an external ConfigMap with all the initialization scripts.
-This is done by setting the `initdbScriptsConfigMap` parameter.
+In addition, you can also set an external ConfigMap with all the initialization scripts.
+This is done by setting the `primary.initdb.scriptsConfigMap` parameter.
 Note that this will override the two previous options.
-If your initialization scripts contain sensitive information such as credentials or passwords, you can use the `initdbScriptsSecret` parameter.
+If your initialization scripts contain sensitive information such as credentials or passwords, you can use the `primary.initdb.scriptsSecret` parameter.

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.